gradle/gradle/subprojects/docs/src/docs/release/notes.md

     // The following is now deprecated
     repositories.ivy.name = "changed-name"

 A deprecation warning will be issued if a name change is attempted.
+It has been deprecated because changing the name of a repository after it has been added to the container can cause problems when tasks are automatically created for created repositories.

 ## Changes to the existing incubating features